 9. Bordeaux Submarine Base

 This massive structure is a combination of concrete, steel, and water (penetrating the base).
 An impressive remnant of World War II, it was built as a house for the 12th Submarine Flotilla of the German Nave, between 1941 to 1943.
-Today, it stands as center for cultural events and a host for contemporary art exhibitions.
+The rugged construction is pretty much indestructible and was designed to withstand even the aerial bombardment.
+Today, it stands as a center for cultural events and a host for contemporary art exhibitions.

 Address: Boulevard Alfred Daney, 33300 Bordeaux, France